 Tips for planning a European rail trip on a budget

-I’ve always loved to travel by train and have ridden the rails everywhere from Australia to Vietnam.
+I’ve always loved to travel by train and have ridden the rails everywhere from Australia to Canada.
 But Europe is one of the best places to explore by train, with a wide network of routes crossing the continent and plenty of stunning views along the way.
-And as well as being much more environmentally friendly than flying, rail travel can also be cost-effective too.
-But how you go about planning a European rail trip on a budget?

 Planning a European rail trip on a budget

-St Pancras station, London
+St Pancras station in London

 Don’t try to see too much

-Munich in the sunshine
+Munich Germany in the sunshine

 Munich

-Make sure to check train schedules carefully too – just because two destinations look close together on the map, it doesn’t mean it’ll be a quick train journey between them.
+Make sure to check train schedules carefully too – just because two destinations look close together on the map, it doesn’t mean that it’ll be a quick train journey between them.
 On indirect routes with lots of changes you might spend the whole day travelling.

-Coastal trains in the Cinque Terre, Italy, on a European rail trip
+Coastal trains in the Cinque Terre, Italy, on a European rail trip on a budget

 Coastal trains in the Cinque Terre